mysterious-ben/intro-website/src/templates/blog/experimental_design.md

 Note 3.
 Do not confuse it with "early stopping" used to reduce overfitting of a Machine Learning model, which is a perfectly legitimate technique.

 ### Testing multiple hypotheses
 In our busy times, beating a disease quicker is great but there are other things to consider as well.
 For example, the lab might want to check whether the new drug is safer.
 Or has fewer annoying short-term side effects.
 Or lower tolerance.
 Or whether it's more effective against a particular strain...
 Et cetera.
 Okay, can we check all these hypotheses at once?
-If the new drag beats the old drug in at least one domain, we may consider it to be a success and start producing it.
+If the new drug beats the old drug in at least one domain, we may consider it to be a success and start producing it.

 Yes... and no. If you test multiple hypotheses at once and decide that at least one success (in our case, p-value < 0.05) is an overall success, you reduce statistical significance of the test.
 For example, if you tested 5 hypotheses with significance level of 5% each, the combined significance level will be 1 - (0.95)^5 = 23%.
 For 10 hypotheses it will be 40%.
 So you'll have a 40% chance to invest in a new drug that is not actually better than the existing one.
 Yikes!